Can you fly off to an international destination if the name on your ticket does not match the name on your passport?

 Yes, the old pesky policy that all airlines share about changing names on tickets.
 For the most part, it can’t be done.
 Or I should say, it isn’t done.
 I’m sure that it could be quite easy to change the digital record on a ticket.
 But airlines don’t allow for it, citing security reasons.
 However, a cynical person might conclude that the reason is more financial than security-based.
 Charging for name changes is a revenue source for all airlines — some more than others.

-But our advocacy team has seen complaints where airlines have charged hundreds and even thousands of dollars to correct names in which only a few characters are incorrect.
+But the Elliott Advocacy team has seen complaints where airlines have charged hundreds and even thousands of dollars to correct names in which only a few characters are incorrect.

 You have 24 hours to catch spelling mistakes or incorrect names